safahas/wizword_new/README.md

 - Local and cloud storage support
 - Mobile and desktop friendly UI
 - New: Category Top SEI achievements with email + share card + in‑app celebration
+- Registration with password confirmation
+- Guest demo mode (Try as Guest) — no data is written to user files

 ## Setup